 Perfect “flow” means that work goes through your organization without being slowed down unnecessarily.

 One of the biggest factors in slowing down work is to have too much of it going on at the same time.
 It leads to excessive task switching, forgetting important information, stress, and many other documented sources of delay.
-The practice of controlling the amount of Work-in-Process provides a way for people to focus on just the work they can effectively service at any given time.
+The practice of controlling the amount of work-in-process provides a way for people to focus on just the work they can effectively service at any given time.

-Generally speaking, as the WIP limit goes above capacity, the throughput of the system will decline.
+In general, as the WIP limit goes above capacity, the throughput of the system will decline.
 This is a sound principle that comes from queueing theory.
 A lower WIP limit means that the system is becoming more effective at processing small amounts of work at a time.
 This increased focus accelerates the work and improves flow.

 The goal is to reduce the effective WIP limit.
 The more mature a system is, the lower its WIP limit can be made.

-Why To Do This Practice
+Why to Do This Practice